alouca/MongoQueue/README.md

 The cleanup runs at intervals, specified in settings, which releases the locks for jobs that are locked for a period over the specified and marks jobs as permanently failed if necessary.

+### Changelog

+* 2013-3-2: Added support for specifying custom Job ID, instead of relaying on Mongo ObjectID field _id.
+Allows for more flexibility when integrating with existing systems.